exercism/problem-specifications/exercises/twelve-days/description.md

-# Description
+# Instructions

-Output the lyrics to 'The Twelve Days of Christmas'.
+Your task in this exercise is to write a method that returns the lyrics of the song: "The Twelve Days of Christmas."

+"The Twelve Days of Christmas" is a common Christmas carol.
+Each subsequent verse of the song builds on the previous verse.

+The lyrics your method returns should _exactly_ match the text shown below.

+# The Twelve Days Of Christmas
 ```text
 On the first day of Christmas my true love gave to me: a Partridge in a Pear Tree.